johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IR.9 Communications and Clearances.md

 		3. Release Time
 		4. EDCT (depart no earlier than 5 min before and no later than 5 min after)
 	8. What if I don’t like the clearance?
 (AIM 4-4-4)
+3. Request for delay vector or, similarly, request to continue holding

 ![[IFR Radio Comm Part 1 General.jpeg]]